Lansoprazole Orodispersible Tablets

 A common side effect of acid reflux is heartburn, which causes a burning feeling in the chest.

-How does Lansoprazole work?
+How do Lansoprazole Orodispersible capsules work?

 Lansoprazole 15/30mg orodispersible tablets are a type of medicine called proton pump inhibitors (PPIs).
 They provide effective relief from the likes of acid reflux, stomach ulcers and heartburn by inhibiting the production of stomach acid, thus reducing the amount of acid that is produced.